xgi-org/xgi/CODE_OF_CONDUCT.md

    1. Propose a behavioral modification plan.
    1. Propose consequences for the reported behavior.
    1. Vote on behavioral modification plan and consequences for the reported person.
-   1. Contact Hypergraph Community moderators to approve the behavioral modification plan and consequences.
+   1. Contact XGI Community moderators to approve the behavioral modification plan and consequences.
    1. Follow up with the reported person.
    1. Decide further responses.
    1. Follow up with the reporter.